mehrati/Dead_to_DictaTOR/README.md

 ```

 # Death to DictaTOR
-    autamically installand and manage Tor in either a Arch based distro and ubuntu
+    ddtor manage and config services tor privoxy dnscrypt-proxy for passing the boycott
 # Note
     If you need anonymity or strong privacy, manually run torbrowser
 ## Dependency
     you must install Tor Client , Dnscrypt-proxy , Privoxy , Proxychain-ng
 ## Install
     get bridge by send mail to bellow address
     TO : bridges@torproject.org